zxll0106/Image_and_Skeleton_Based_Group_Activity_Recognition/README.md

 # Spatial Temporal Network for Image and Skeleton Based Group Activity Recognition

-This repo contains code of our paper "Spatial Temporal Network for Image and Skeleton Based Group Activity Recognition."
+This repo contains code of our paper "Spatial Temporal Network for Image and Skeleton Based Group Activity Recognition".

 _Xiaolin Zhai, Zhengxi Hu, Dingye Yang, Lei Zhou and Jingtai Liu_